A B C D E F G H I J M N O P R S T V W

 Credit Fraud

 A financial loss incurred when stolen or fake credit cards are used to purchase items.
-The financial impact of credit fraud is found directly on the gross profit margin as the funds used are not collectable.
+The financial impact of credit fraud is found directly on the gross profit margin as the funds used are not collectible.
 The main cause of credit fraud is organized retail crime.

 Credit Memo